Advanced

 Route Options

-M/Y Golden Dolphin offers a mixture of reef and wreck diving around the northern Red Sea for 7 night charters on the North Safari itinerary.
-She departs from Hurghada and visits sites like Abu Nuhas, Ras Mohamed, Thistlegorm and Dunraven.
-The area of Abu Nuhas has 4 well known wrecks offering specular dives with sightings of a variety of fish life.
+M/Y Golden Dolphin offers a mixture of reef and wall diving around the southern Red Sea for 7 night charters on the Rocky, Zabargad and St John’s itinerary.
+She departs from Hurghada or Port Ghalib and visits St John’s Reef, Rocky Island and the Island of Zabargad.
 The Red Sea has a high temperature and salt content due to its isolated location between Asia and Africa with a narrow passage to the Indian Ocean.

 Top Dive Sites